bkleyn/plant_diseases/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    │
+    |
+    ├── src                <- Source code used for training models and running experiments │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org